BsCmOD/hikvision-hwi-b140h-profile-scheduler-bug/INVESTIGATION_TIMELINE.md

 It does not modify the firmware and relies exclusively on officially supported Hikvision ISAPI commands.

 The repository will be updated if Hikvision releases a firmware version that permanently fixes the issue.

+---

+## Firmware V5.7.25_260714

+A newer firmware build became available for the HWI-B140H.

+All cameras were upgraded to firmware V5.7.25_260714 and the scheduled Day/Night profile switching was tested again.

+The issue remains unchanged:

+- The scheduled profile changes as expected.
+- The ISP parameters are not correctly reloaded.
+- The image remains incorrect after the automatic transition.
+- The Raspberry Pi ISAPI workaround is still required.

+**Result: the firmware update does not fix the issue.**

+At the time of this update, V5.7.25_260714 is the latest firmware version tested.